neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 Configuration Format
 --------------------

-The format of FLOW3's configuration files is YAML.
+The format of TYPO3 Flow's configuration files is YAML.
 YAML is a well-readable format which is especially well-suited for defining configuration.
 The full specification among with many examples can be found on the `YAML website <http://www.yaml.org/>`_.
-All important parts of the YAML specification are supported by the parser used by FLOW3, it might happen though that some exotic features won't have the desired effect.
-At best you look at the configuration files which come with the FLOW3 distribution for getting more examples.
+All important parts of the YAML specification are supported by the parser used by TYPO3 Flow, it might happen though that some exotic features won't have the desired effect.
+At best you look at the configuration files which come with the TYPO3 Flow distribution for getting more examples.

 **Example: a package-level Settings.yaml**